1KevinFigueroa/qdrant4cyber/ingest3rs/Weaviate/README.md

 5. browse to the <a href="https://github.com/1KevinFigueroa/vector4cyber/tree/main/ingest3rs/Weaviate/nuclei-query">nuclei-query</a> folder
     - Query the Weaviate vector db for the nuclei results, Read the Readme.md to learn how to use

+## Security
+Remeber this is just for testing and not to be run in production, there are no security controls

 <p align="center">
 </p>